Rust in Peace: Background and production

 The album title Rust in Peace was inspired by a bumper sticker that Mustaine saw on the back of a vehicle while driving home from Lake Elsinore, California.
 The sticker read: "May all your nuclear weapons rust in peace".
 Mustaine liked the concept and decided to use it as a title for Megadeth's upcoming album.
 Rust in Peace was recorded at Rumbo Recorders with producer Mike Clink, while the mixing was handled by Max Norman.
 Clink was brought in for his work on both Guns N' Roses' Appetite for Destruction and UFO's Strangers in the Night.
+Mustaine, however, was not present for the first half of recording due to being in rehab for his drug addiction, so recording proceeded with Clink at the helm.
 The producer's work dealt mostly with the bass, drums and Friedman's guitar.
-In a 2002 interview, Mustaine declared that they "really didn't make the record with [Clink]" as at the time he was focused on Guns N' Roses' Use Your Illusion I and II – which were also being recorded at Rumbo – and stated most of the work in the album was done by himself, Norman, and engineer Micajah Ryan.
+Clink later had commitments to produce Guns N' Roses' Use Your Illusion I and II, so he left the project to engineer Micajah Ryan to finish recording the guitars and vocals, primarily with Mustaine.
+In a 2002 interview, Mustaine declared that they "really didn't make the record with [Clink]" as at the time he was focused on Guns N' Roses and stated most of the work in the album was done by himself, Norman, and engineer Micajah Ryan.

 Artwork

 The album artwork was created by artist Ed Repka, who previously had done the cover for Peace Sells... but Who's Buying? in 1986.
 It references "Hangar 18", and depicts band mascot Vic Rattlehead and world leaders of the era viewing an alien body.
 In addition to creating the album's cover, Repka also supplied artwork for the album's two singles.
 The object Rattlehead is holding was confirmed by Mustaine to be a material resembling Kryptonite.

-The men featured on the cover are, from left to right: an unidentified British representative, Japanese Prime Minister Toshiki Kaifu, German President Richard von Weizsäcker, Soviet President Mikhail Gorbachev, and United States President George H. W. Bush.
+The men featured on the cover are, from left to right: an unidentified British representative, Japanese Prime Minister Toshiki Kaifu, West German President Richard von Weizsäcker, Soviet President Mikhail Gorbachev, and United States President George H. W. Bush.